martinhansdk/traffic_light/README.md

     sudo apt-get install gcc-avr binutils-avr avr-libc avrdude git clone https://github.com/martinhansdk/traffic_light.git

-Connect an AVR programmer such as an usbasp to the board (edit the Makefile to change the programmer type) and run
+Connect an AVR programmer such as an usbasp to the board.
+The programmer has to be set to slow mode and 3.3V operation.
+Edit the Makefile to change the programmer type if needed and run

     make clean
     make MASTER=1